AndreiKeino/CSharp-like-properties-in-python/README.md

 ### 2. Better code structuring.
 ## Cons:
 ### 1. The implementation can miss something that can be done with good old property declaration.
-### 2. A lot of things works "behind the scene", i.e. implicitly .
+### 2. A lot of things works "behind the scene", i.e. implicitly.

 ##### functions get_all_nested and free_var are borrowed from repository at https://github.com/sansyrox/nestd
 ##### with many thanks to sansyrox